-This generously illustrated book is published to coincide with a major exhibition of the same name at Towner in Summer 2017, which is curated by the author Andy Friend.
-Pre-order now for publication date of 20 April 2017.
+This generously illustrated book is published to coincide with a major exhibition of the same name at Towner Art Gallery in Summer 2017, which is curated by the author Andy Friend.
 Signed copies by Andy Friend available on request.
 Please request this on the 'notes' section of your other.

 ‘A lovingly researched and crafted portrait of intricately connected creative lives.
 Here are the evenings of talk and music; here too are the times of hurt and loneliness.
 Here, above all, is the joyous making of art ...
 New voices emerge from the archives, unfamiliar images light up the pages’.
 Alexandra Harris (Romantic Moderns, Weatherland)